payalmohapatra/payalmohapatra.github.io/_pages/beyond_academics.md

 author_profile: true
 ---

+> My idea of good life is one of education, adventure and creativity (and great food!).

 # Books
 I love living vicariously through books.
 Here is my [digital bookshelf](https://www.notion.so/payal-mohapatra/b36987dff60140929e6732607ffcb828?v=6b485368f59e40598e19ee3c4c07d3b9&pvs=4) in the recent years.
 (Although, I romanticise reading in a cozy coffee shop with a huge cuppa joe, in reality I am mostly consuming pages/listening to audiobooks on my commute or while waiting for my rice to get done.)